bmilioli/qrcode-profile-backend/README.md

 All the data is stored in a mongoDB database in mlab

+If you want to see all the entries in the database you can go to: https://qrcode-profile-backend.herokuapp.com/users/all

 ## Technologies

 I used the following technologies to build this application: